Beach hut: Notable huts

-The Queen's beach hut in Norfolk was destroyed by fire in 2003.
-The building had been owned by the Royal Family for 70 years and was known to be much loved by the Queen.
-More recently the artist, Tracey Emin, sold her Whitstable beach hut to the collector, Charles Saatchi, for £75,000.
+The Queen's beach hut in Norfolk, England, had been owned by the Royal Family for 70 years and was known to be much loved by the Queen before its destruction in a fire in 2003.

+Artist Tracey Emin sold her Whitstable beach hut to collector Charles Saatchi for £75,000.
 This hut was also destroyed by fire when the warehouse where it was stored burnt down.

-In April 2011 Bournemouth Council obtained planning permission to site a beach hut "chapel" on the sand to host wedding and civil partnership ceremonies.
+In April 2011, Bournemouth Council obtained planning permission to site a beach hut "chapel" on the sand to host wedding and civil partnership ceremonies.
 The "super beach hut" is located on Bournemouth's beach under the West Cliff lift.

 The Truck Surf Hotel is a five-room bed-and-breakfast built onto a truck, which serves the surfing community by moving from beach to beach along the coasts of Portugal and Morocco in a weekly cycle.